Empaths on the Autism Spectrum, part 1

 Noisy brain networks.
 Overwhelmed by incoming stimuli.
 Hypersensitive.
 Or, as I said above, “… overwhelmingly, intensely, unremittingly, outrageously empathic — not merely in relation to emotions and social cues, but to every possible aspect of their environment.”
 It seems that the real story of the Autism Spectrum is yet to be told, and you know what?
 It’s not going to be told by neurotypicals unless they learn to check their privilege at the door.

 Here’s something that might help.
-This video is an awesome invitation into the inner life of a non-verbal autistic woman named Amanda Baggs (she posts on YouTube as silentmiaow).
-Her website is here (thanks to Rachel Cohen-Rottenberg for linking me to Amanda).
+This video is an awesome invitation into the inner life of a non-speaking autistic person, the late Mel Baggs (on YouTube as silentmiaow).
+Their website is here (thanks to Rachel Cohen-Rottenberg for linking me to Mel).

-In the first part of the video, Amanda shows you her non-verbal language and the way she interacts with her environment.
-In the second part, Amanda uses a program that interprets her typing into speech so that she can explain her native language to neurotypicals.
+In the first part of the video, Mel shows you their non-speaking language and the way they interact with their environment.
+In the second part, Mel uses a program that interprets typing into speech so that they can explain their native language to neurotypicals.

-Amanda’s mastery of both languages is awesome, as is her ability to explain the “constant conversations” she has with all parts of her environment.
+Mel’s mastery of both languages is awesome, as is their ability to explain the “constant conversations” they have with all parts of their environment.
 This is a powerful commentary on neurotypical privilege — and it’s a real lesson in empathy.

 Hi Karla,